tarekzaibet/cloud-aws-gcp/gcp/gcp.md

 ## Cloud SQL

 - fully managed relational database, you can choose mySQL, PostgreSQL and SQL server as db engine.
 Google handles replication, patch management and database management to ensure availability and performance.

+## Cloud Firestore

+- a cloud hosted no-sql database.
+You store data in documents, which contains fields mapping to values.
+Theses documents are stored in collections, which are simply containers that help you organize and query your documents.